 Typically, the dental crown procedure is completed in two stages.
-During the first stage, we will prepare your natural tooth's structure to accommodate the dental crown.
+During the first stage, we will prepare your natural tooth's structure to accommodate the dental crown and dental bridge.
 Surrounding teeth may also be prepared in this way.
-An impression is made and sent to the lab, where your dental crown is created in about 5-7 days.
+An impression is made and sent to the lab, where your dental crown and dental bridge is created in about 5-7 days.
 A temporary crown will be in place between visits to ensure the most natural look and feel.
 When you return to the dentist's office, the temporary crown is removed and your new, custom dental crown is securely bonded in place.

 Replacing Old Dental Crowns